-The co-founder of the carriage factory Darr & Axthelm named Paul Axthelm had separated from his business partner Darr around 1897 and founded a new company in Weimar.
+The co-owner of the carriage factory Darr & Axthelm named Paul Axthelm had separated from his business partner Darr around 1897 and founded a new company in Weimar.

 Axthelm continued the carriage business